gustavogabana/learngowithtests/README.md

 ### Subtests
 A subtest is a way to group multiple related test scenarios within the same Test function.
 It allows you to isolate isolate and run each scenario independently.
 To create a subtest, use `t.Run("description", function{...})`.

+### Switch
+If your code contains many `if` statements, you can refactor it using a `switch` statement.
+This makes the code more readable and easier to extend if you need to add new conditions.